AwalaApp/specs/rs000-core.md

 Gateways MUST NOT delete parcels as a consequence of encapsulating them in cargo sent to couriers as that would be incompatible with the requirements of the [Parcel Delivery Binding](#parcel-delivery-binding) (there is no guarantee that the courier will be able to deliver those parcels before they expire).

-Note that couriers are not assigned Relaynet PKI certificates, but per the requirements for bindings in general, TLS certificates or equivalent must be used when the connection spans different computers.
+Note that couriers are not assigned Awala PKI certificates, but per the requirements for bindings in general, TLS certificates or equivalent must be used when the connection spans different computers.
 Consequently, the node acting as server MUST provide a valid certificate which MAY NOT be issued by a Certificate Authority trusted by the client when the server is a courier: Couriers are unlikely to get certificates issued by widely trusted authorities because they are not Internet hosts, but this is deemed to be acceptable from a security standpoint because the purpose of TLS (or equivalent) in this case is to provide confidentiality from eavesdroppers, not to authenticate the server.

 Public gateways MUST use `rcrc` as the service string for the SRV record corresponding to their CRC server(s).